-Web Activat ion
+Web Activat Web Activation

-- The product has to be activated online.
-Please provide a connection to the Internet and activate it.
+800 The product has to be activated onl

+222 Please provide a connection to the Internet and activate it.
+Proxy settings

 Activate now Cancel

 Web Activation dialog.

 Floating License

 Installing a floating license (Administrator)

 If you are using a license that is shared by more users (floating license, also known as concurrent license or server license), you have enter the received license key and a location on the server (a normal Windows shared folder) first.
 This location on the server should be accessible to all users and have read/write permission.
 The floating license will be stored at the selected location.